 Up to four players, as a group of "Survivors", must figure out a way to escape various horror locales (including a haunted farmland and an abandoned asylum) while being hunted by another player (one of the various "Killers" of the game).
 The game is known for the use of multiple camera perspectives (third-person for Survivors and first-person for Killers), procedurally-generated levels, persistent experience point system, and unlockable skill tree system (known as the Bloodweb system).

 Since the game's original release, numerous downloadable content (both paid and free) have been developed for it, including new skins and Chapters (each of which includes a new map, a new Killer, and a new Survivor).
-The game also received cross-promotional content (including Bill from the Left 4 Dead game series as a Survivor, Michael Myers from the Halloween film series as a Killer, Leatherface from the Texas Chainsaw Massacre film series as a Killer, Freddy Krueger from the A Nightmare On Elm Street film series as a Killer, and The Pig from the Saw film series as a Killer).
+The game also received cross-promotional content with numerous horror film series (including Halloween, A Nightmare on Elm Street, and Saw).

 The game's mascot, Evan MacMillan takes inspiration from the likes of Jason Vorhees, obsessed with one parent and wearing a twisted, makeshift mask.
 Idolizing his wealthy, harsh father, Evan was driven to become a mass-murderer to stop a worker's uprising.
 He now stalks the Entity's playground, setting immobilizing bear traps to ensnare Survivors who don't watch where they step as well as where they're going.
 Wielding a makeshift cleaver, Evan's abilities are focused on quickly hooking and sacrificing Survivors.